 ON THIS PAGE: You will learn about the different treatments doctors use for people with thyroid cancer.
 Use the menu to see other pages.

-In many cases, a team of doctors works together to create a patient’s overall treatment plan that combines different types of treatments.
+In many cases, a team of doctors who specialize in cancer, called oncologists, works together to create a patient’s overall treatment plan that combines different types of treatments.
 This is called a multidisciplinary team.
 For thyroid cancer, this team may include a surgeon, medical oncologist, radiation oncologist, radiologist, nuclear medicine physician, and endocrinologist.
-Cancer care teams include a variety of other health care professionals, such as physician assistants, oncology nurses, social workers, pharmacists, counselors, dietitians, speech therapists, and others.
+Cancer care teams include a variety of other health care professionals, such as physician assistants, nurse practitioners, oncology nurses, social workers, pharmacists, counselors, dietitians, speech therapists, physical therapists, occupational therapists, and others.
+Learn more about the clinicians who provide cancer care.

-Thyroid cancer is commonly treated by 1 or a combination of treatments.
-Descriptions of the common types of treatments used for thyroid cancer are listed below, followed by an outline of common cancer treatments given by stage of disease (see Stages).
+Thyroid cancer is commonly treated by one or a combination of treatments.
+The common types of treatments used for thyroid cancer are listed below, followed by an outline of common cancer treatments given by stage of disease (see Stages).

 Cancer treatment is often selected based on guidelines that have been recommended by panels of expert physicians.
 Although most thyroid cancer is curable, there can be different opinions in how to treat thyroid cancer, particularly regarding which combination of treatments to use and the timing of when treatments are done.
 Patients are encouraged to seek a second opinion before starting treatment because they should be comfortable with the treatment plan they choose and should ask about clinical trials.